Eligibility Guidelines and Fund Policies

 The purpose of this policy is to provide guidelines for the conservation fund application, monitoring, reporting, and evaluation process.
 The policy encapsulates the parameters contained in the governing documents as well as recommendations for best practices.

-> View the Conservation Fund – Awards Policy
+> View the Conservation Fund – Funding Approval Policy